The Bad Guys (film): Music

+Track listing

 Marketing

-The film's marketing campaign began on December 14, 2021, with the release of the first trailer, one first-look photo, and a cast table read.
+The film's marketing campaign began on December 14, 2021, with the release of the first trailer, a first-look photo, and a cast table read.
 The first trailer was also shown during theater screenings of Sing 2.
-A second trailer, released on February 23, 2022, accumulated nearly a quarter of a billion views by the time of the film's release.
-Social media analytic RelishMix said the film had a social media reach of 220 million before its debut, which was significantly lower than Sonic the Hedgehog 2s reach of 445 million, though they noted the high subscriber rate of the child-friendly Dreamworks YouTube channel.
+A second trailer, released on February 23, 2022.
 A television spot aired during the Super Bowl pre-game garnered 8.5 million views when it was released on YouTube.
 Overall, fourteen promotional YouTube videos attracted 110.1 million views.
-The Bad Guys also had a tie-in with the 2022 March Madness tournament, featuring a virtual bracket for the film's characters and commercials during pre and post-game coverage on TNT and TBS.
+The Bad Guys also had a tie-in with the 2022 March Madness tournament, featuring a virtual bracket for the film's characters and commercials during pre- and post-game coverage on TNT and TBS.
 A Snapchat AR lens of Mr. Wolf and a TikTok trend set to Billie Eilish's "Bad Guy" were used to promote the film.
 Deadline Hollywood said Universal took advantage of April Fool's Day (April 1), the day tickets went on sale, with the release of another Snapchat AR lens that went viral after it was used by popular influencers such as MrBeast and Michael Le, gaining 21.5 million views and over 1.8 million likes on TikTok.

 Release

+Theatrical

 On October 7, 2019, it was reported that the film would be theatrically released on September 17, 2021, taking over the release date of Spooky Jack.
 In December 2020, the film was delayed with The Boss Baby: Family Business taking its original slot, though it was confirmed that it would get a new date "within the coming weeks" due to the COVID-19 pandemic.
 In March 2021, the release date was rescheduled to April 15, 2022.
 In October 2021, it was pushed back again by one week to April 22.
 The Bad Guys had a red carpet screening at the Ace Hotel Los Angeles on April 12, 2022, with Beetz in attendance.
 On March 1, 2022, Universal pulled the release in Russia in response to the Russian invasion of Ukraine.

 Home media and streaming

 Universal Pictures Home Entertainment released The Bad Guys on DVD, Blu-ray and Ultra HD Blu-ray and for digital download in the United States on June 21, 2022.
 The film was released on NBCUniversal's Peacock streaming service on July 1, 2022.
-As part of their 18-month deal with Netflix, the film was streaming on Peacock for four months, then moved to Netflix on November 1, 2022 for the next ten, and then will return to Peacock for the remaining four on September 1, 2023.
+As part of an 18-month deal with Netflix for Universal's animated films, the film streamed on Peacock for the first four months of the pay-TV window, before moving to Netflix on November 1, 2022, for the next ten, returning to Peacock on September 1, 2023, for the next four, and finally moving to Amazon Prime Video on January 1, 2024.

+A 3D Blu-ray release of the film was released in Australia on May 10, 2023.
+A European 3D Blu-ray version was released on May 23, 2024.